 Susan Brown’s major areas of expertise are digital humanities and critical infrastructure studies, Victorian writing and women’s writing, feminist theory.
 She holds a Canada Research Chair (Tier 1) in Collaborative Digital Scholarship which sponsors The Humanities Interdisciplinary Collaboration Lab (THINC Lab), home to DH@Guelph and the IF (Intersectional Feminism/Interdisciplinary Feminism) series.
 Based in the School of English and Theatre Studies, she teaches in both English and the Culture and Technology Studies program.

-Her research centres on an ongoing interdisciplinary collaborative research endeavor and one of the longest-running digital humanities projects—the Orlando Project (www.ualberta.ca/orlando), which published its flagship literary historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate in the production of advanced tools for feminist literary research.
+Her digital humanities research centres originates in an ongoing interdisciplinary collaborative research endeavor and one of the longest-running digital humanities projects—the Orlando Project (www.ualberta.ca/~orlando), which published its flagship literary historical textbase online with Cambridge University Press in 2006 (orlando.cambridge.org) and continues to innovate in the production of intersectonal feminist digital scholarship.
 Scholarly reviews have heralded the textbase as setting a new standard both in its scholarly area and in its digital delivery.
 This research has received funding from the Social Sciences and Humanities Research Council of Canada’s Major Collaborative Research Initiatives, Standard Research Grants, and Image, Text, Sound Technology programs, and from the Canadian Foundation for Innovation.
 With the co-editors of Orlando, Patricia Clements and Isobel Grundy, she received the Society for Digital Humanities/ Société pour l'étude des médias interactifs Outstanding Achievement Award in 2006 for the leadership of a project of “international significance” that is “an impressive example of a project experimenting with computing in the context of meaningful humanities inquiry and the site for training for graduate students in digital scholarship.”